 The OECD’s demolition of banking secrecy is targeted at overseas savings and investment accounts.
 It’s not targeted at companies overseas who’re engaged in trading activities.
-Therefore if you establish an overseas company that has an office and is engaged in business in its country of incorporation that company’s banking information is not reportable under the CRS rules.
+If you establish an overseas company that has an office and is engaged in business in its country of incorporation, that company’s banking information is not reportable under the CRS rules.
 This is one of our favourite CRS loopholes.

 Simply incorporate a new company in a low tax jurisdiction like Ireland.
 Use local directors to open the bank account and have a local registered office.
 The right boxes will be ticked on the bank’s systems for it being a local trading company.
-You can then use that company for whatever purpose you want, safe in the knowledge that its secret banking information won’t be reported to any foreign government under the CRS disclosure rules.
+You can then use that company for whatever purpose you want.
+You’ll be safe in the knowledge that its banking information won’t be reported to any foreign government under the CRS disclosure rules.

 Voluntary Disclosure of Residency

 Many overseas banks still depend on voluntary disclosure of tax residency.
 Particularly when you open the account in person.
-They will ask which country you’re a resident of for tax purposes and may ask for a tax number.
+They will ask which country you’re a resident of for tax purposes.
+They may also ask for a tax number.
 They have no way of verifying this information.